ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Building AI scientists with

 \subsection{Building an AI Scientist from an AI Agent}

-We demonstrate how to build an AI scientist using AI Agents, such as the Gemini CLI, together with \toun.
-While AI Agents can automatically leverage \toun’s tool finder to identify the tools required for specific tasks, the process of creating an AI scientist involves just two steps.
+We demonstrate how to build an AI scientist using AI agents, such as the Gemini CLI, together with \toun (Supplementary Figure~\ref{fig:si_claude_gemini}b).
+While AI agents can automatically leverage Tool Finder to identify the tools required for specific tasks, the process of creating an AI scientist involves two steps.

 \begin{enumerate} \item Install \toun with a single command and install the Gemini CLI.

 \item Open the setting configuration file for Gemini CLI.
 Set up the configurations as follows:

 \lstset{ basicstyle=\ttfamily , numbers=none, xleftmargin=0pt, frame=none }